Damilare-Tolulope/talentplus-vetting-task/README.md

 # Employee Dashboard frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [vite-plugin-react-pages](https://github.com/vitejs/vite-plugin-react-pages).
 It uses

 - TailwindCSS for styling